SamanFekri/QouteOfDay/README.md

-### 📅 Thursday, 17 October, 2024
+### 📅 Friday, 18 October, 2024
 ------
 ### Events
 ------
-Here are some events that occur in the United States around October 17.
-Note that these events may not happen every year precisely on this date, but they often take place around this time:
+Here are some events and observances in the USA that occur on October 18th:

-- **National Pasta Day**: Celebrated annually on October 17, National Pasta Day is an occasion to enjoy various pasta dishes.
-Restaurants may offer special deals or new pasta menu items, and people often try cooking new pasta recipes at home.
+- **Alaska Day**:
+  - Celebrated in the state of Alaska.
+  - Commemorates the formal transfer of the Territory of Alaska from Russia to the United States, which took place on October 18, 1867.
+  - Typically involves parades, reenactments, and other festivities in cities like Sitka, the site of the transfer ceremony.

-- **National Mulligan Day**: Also celebrated on October
+- **National No Beard Day
 ### Positive Qoute
 ------
-"Embrace the journey, not just the destination 🌟✨ Every step forward is a victory! 🚶‍♀️💪😊"
+"Every day is a fresh start! 🌅 Embrace the journey and shine bright! ✨💪"